-The annual EGU General Assembly is the largest and most prominent European geosciences event.
-It attracts over 14,000 scientists from all over the world, of which more than half are early career scientists.
+The annual EGU General Assembly is Europe’s largest and most prominent geosciences event.
+It attracts more than 16,000 scientists, more than half of which are early career, from all over the world.

-Aside from disciplinary sessions, dealing with the topics covered by each scientific division, the meeting also features Union-wide sessions such as Great Debates, Union Symposia (including the EGU Awards Ceremony), Medal Lectures, Short Courses and Education and Outreach Sessions (such as the Geosciences Information For Teachers workshop, GIFT), to name a few.
+Aside from the disciplinary sessions, which cover topics selected by each scientific division (or programme group), the meeting also features many Union-wide sessions.
+These include Great Debates and Union Symposia, inter- and transdisciplinary sessions, medal lectures, short courses, and Education and Outreach Sessions (such as the Geosciences Information For Teachers workshop, GIFT).

 Other features of the Assembly include a daily newsletter, EGU Today, which highlights sessions and events each day of the meeting and exhibitions.
 These and other activities, as well as the scientific sessions, are often highlighted on GeoLog, the EGU blog, and EGU social media channels, which see keen presence during the Assembly.

 The EGU also hosts journalists and organises press conferences in a dedicated Press Centre at the meeting.

 - General Assembly 2021

 - Special sessions